-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Local Authority Public Health UK Health Security Agency Office for Health Improvement and Disparities (formerly Public Health England) [Public Health England was replaced with two bodies during 2023] All local authorities have public health departments with whom we are required to share certain information via various laws and regulations.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Local Authority Public Health UK Health Security Agency Office for Health Improvement and Disparities (formerly Public Health England) The source of the information that may be shared in this instance are in the staff record and patient's electronic GP record.
+[Public Health England was replaced with two bodies during 2023] All local authorities have public health departments with whom we are required to share certain information via various laws and regulations.
 Your information will be shared for this purpose with the local authority for your area of residence where required by the law.
 The UK Health Security Agency (UKHSA) is responsible for protecting every member of every community from the impact of infectious diseases, chemical, biological, radiological and nuclear incidents and other health threats.
-The Office for Health Improvement and Disparities is focused focus on improving the nation's health so that everyone can expect to live more of life in good health, and on levelling up health disparities to break the link between background and prospects for a healthy life.
-We are required by law to share information with these two bodies, although most information is shared with them via the link to the local authority.
-The source of the information shared in this way is your electronic GP record.
-All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care Article 6(1) (c) - processing for legal obligation; Article 9(2) (b) - processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high standards of quality and safety of health care and of medicinal products or medical devices.
-Related Legislation: The Health Protection (Notification) Regulations 2010 (SI 2010/659); You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
-Right to object: You have a general right to raise an objection to your personal data being shared with the recipient.
+All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care Article 6(1) (c) - processing for legal obligation; Article 9(2) (b) - processing is necessary for reasons of public interest in the area of public health, such as protecting against serious cross-border threats to health or ensuring high Right to object: You do not have the right to object as the sharing is a legal and professional requirement under the law.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
-Right to opealin: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
+Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
+You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information; restrict the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.